Poisson quasi-Nijenhuis deformations of the canonical PN structure: Introduction

 In this paper we give a stronger result than the above mentioned deformation scheme, in the sense that the only condition on the 2-form $\Omega$, to obtain a PqN manifold, is $\d\Omega=0$.
 Under an additional assumption, the deformed structure is a PN manifold.
 Then we apply this result to show that the ``canonical" PN structure on ${\mathbb R}^{2n}$ (corresponding to the free-particle case) gives rise to both the PN structure \cite{DO} of the open Toda lattice and the PqN structure \cite{FMOP2020} of the closed Toda lattice.

 The organization of this paper is the following.
 In Section \ref{sec:PN-PqN} we recall the definitions of PN and PqN manifold.
-Section \ref{igor-connection} is devoted to the (improved version of the) above mentioned deformation theorem.
-This result is applied in Section \ref{defo-can} to the open and closed $n$-particle Toda systems, whose PN and PqN structures are interpreted as deformations of the canonical PN structure on ${\mathbb R}^{2n}$.
+Section \ref{igor-connection} is devoted to the (improved version of the) above mentioned deformation theorem, with further considerations on the case where $\pi$ is non degenerate.
+This result is applied in Section \ref{defo-can} to a wide class of mechanical systems, including the open and closed $n$-particle Toda systems, whose PN and PqN structures are interpreted as deformations of the canonical PN structure on ${\mathbb R}^{2n}$.

 {\bf Acknowledgments.} We thank Giovanni Ortenzi for useful discussions.
-MP thanks the {Dipartimento di Matematica e Applicazioni} of Universit\`a Milano-Bicocca for its hospitality.
+MP thanks the Department of Mathematics and its Applications of the University of Milano-Bicocca for its hospitality.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant no 778010 {\em IPaDEGAN}.
 All authors gratefully acknowledge the auspices of the GNFM Section of INdAM under which part of this work was carried out.